SebastienDeriaz/Syndesi/Notes.md

 ## Usage

 device open function : find device on network and auto-assign driver.
 If the driver cannot be found, the user is asked to assign one manually

+## No controller branch (24.08.2022)

+The controllers have been removed.
+Instead the Network class inherits from controller intefaces (IIPController, IUARTController, etc...)

+The methods that need to be implemented by the user are pure virtual and are implemented by the user as if it was the .cpp file
+The methods that need to be called by user are implemented in the Network class